Speaker: Duncan Bartlett

 OPEN TO ALL

 Abstract: China’s social credit system has provoked a great deal of horror in the international media.
-There have been numerous reports complaining that by keeping close track on its citizens using big data, China is using a ‘Big Brother’ form of coercion and cheapest canada ventolin online control.
+There have been numerous reports complaining that by keeping close track on its citizens using big data, China is using a ‘Big Brother’ form of coercion and kamagra viagra online control.
 Many foreign journalists have suggested it is a dystopian human rights violation.
 Is this is a fair assessments of the social credit system?
 What does the Chinese government see as its goals and is there much resistance among ordinary citizens?
 In this presentation, the Editor of Asian Affairs Duncan Bartlett will provide an overview of social credit and examine how it has been perceived in the Chinese and foreign media.

 Related Images: